How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Discussion and outlook

-In \cite{ZWS2010} the authors use so-called speed index functions to investigate the wave-speed.
+In \cite{ZWS2010} the authors use so-called speed index functions to investigate the wave speed.
 These are essentially Laplace-type transforms of an integral kernel.
-The wave-speed in \cite{ZWS2010} then appears as a solution to an equation involving the speed-index-function and the model parameters.
-This is somehow reminiscent of the speed-functions considered in the present paper.
-According to figures 5-7 and 11-17 of \cite{ZWS2010} the dependence on the model parameters of the wave-speed is monotone in contrast to the spore model, where we find a non-monotone dependence.
+The wave speed in \cite{ZWS2010} then appears as a solution to an equation involving the speed index function and the model parameters.
+This is somehow reminiscent of the speed functions considered in the present paper.
+According to figures 5-7 and 11-17 of \cite{ZWS2010}, the dependence on the model parameters of the wave speed is monotone in contrast to the spore model, where we find a non-monotone dependence.